 Highlight your company's products and benefits rather than using excessive promotional language and superlatives.
 Describe a unique feature, product or service that you offer.
 When you're finished writing, pretend you're a customer and review your ad and landing page.
 Ask yourself:

-Once you’ve finished writing your ad, Bing Ads provides feedback to help you make adjustments so your ads comply with basic editorial requirements, such as word counts, and missing or incorrectly formatted URLs.
+Once you’ve finished writing your copy, Bing Ads provides feedback to help you make adjustments so your ads comply with basic editorial requirements, such as word counts, and missing or incorrectly formatted URLs.

 If your ad, keywords and landing pages meet all Bing Ads policies, your ad may display online soon after you submit it.
 If not, this process will take longer.
 Bing Ads does not notify customers when their ads have been approved.
 You can look at the Delivery column on the ad and keyword tabs on the Campaign page to verify the status of your ads and keywords.